 I have shared this information below in various forms on EB, but I am targeting this particularly board in an effort to raise general awareness of the early warning signs/potential red flags for autism.
 As some of you know, my now 9-year-old daughter has an ASD (autism spectrum disorder) that was detected when she was relatively young.
 As a result, she was able to take advantage of some really great early intervention.

 When I first started worrying that something was slightlyatypical about my daughter's development, autism never even entered into my mind.
 I mistakenly believed that because she made eye contact, enjoyed playing with me, and smiled -- not to mention that she was a girl! -- there was no way that we had to be worried about autism.

 What I didn't realize at the time is that ASD comes in so many different shades.
 It's called a spectrum because the blend of symptoms, and the degree to which they affect a person, can vary dramatically.
 What people with ASD share are (varying degrees of):

 * Differences in communication and social interaction (use of verbal and non-verbal communication; relating to other people and sharing emotions)

 * Restricted, repetitive patterns of behavior, interests or activities

 Looking back, we actually had plenty of early warning signs with our daughter when she was a baby and toddler.
-At the same time I had these niggling concerns, I was surrounded by friends, family & even some medical professionals assuring me that she was just "quirky," "gifted," and "developing at her own speed."
+At the same time I had these niggling concerns, I was surrounded by friends, family & even some medical professionals assuring me that she was just "quirky," "marching to the beat of her own drum" and "developing at her own speed."